-My dear brothers in Christ: there's an old story that recounts the training program of three demons who are apprentices to Satan himself.
+Reflecting on today's readings from the Sacred Scriptures, I am reminded of an old story that recounts the training program of three demons who are apprentices to Satan himself.
 They each meet with the devil to complete their training, proposing ideas to wreak havoc in the lives of men and so turn them away from Christ.